andrew-raphael-lukasik/Unity.Mathematics.Explicit/README.md

 # PROBLEM:
-Unity.Mathematics' types implicitly cast agressively.
-Using these as method arguments leads to unproductive complexity.
+Unity.Mathematics' types implicitly cast too agressively in my observation.
+Using these as method arguments renders method overloading unusable.
 ```C#
 // Let's play a game.
 Guess which overload is going to be called here:
 class Example